New insights into how the brain controls neuronal activity

 ‘FUTURE MINDS CAMPAIGN’ WARNS OF A TRILLION-POUND COST OF FAILING TO TACKLE THE CHILDREN’S AND YOUNG PEOPLE’S MENTAL HEALTH CRISIS

-Four of the UK’s leading children and young people’s and mental health organisations have joined forces to launch the ‘Future Minds Campaign’, calling on the Government to deliver urgent reform and investment to boost children’s mental health services in its forthcoming Spending Review and 10 Year NHS Plan.
-New research released by the campaign says…
+Four of the UK’s leading children and young people’s mental health organisations have joined forces to launch the ‘Future Minds Campaign’, calling on the Government to deliver urgent reform and investment to boost children’s mental health services in its forthcoming Spending Review and 10 Year NHS Plan.
+New Research from Future Minds Campaign New research…

 Read More